balmoral/robe/README.md

 # Robe

-Ruby on 'both ends'!
+The best of both worlds with **R**uby **o**n **b**oth **e**nds.

-Robe is a Ruby application framework which runs on both server and client.
+Robe is a Ruby application framework for developing and deploying Ruby apps on both server and client.

-### Robe provides:
+### Robe

-1. easy DOM management via client side Ruby
-1. adaptable components such as tables and forms
-1. access to opal-browser DOM functionality without need for paggio dsl
+1. provides a readable, concise, adaptable, object-oriented DOM interface
+1. provides simple and powerful **state** management
-1. the basis for DOM functionality within the Volt framework
+1. facilitates **binding** the DOM to **state** clearly and simply
+1. has built-in **Mongo** support on both ends
+1. allows **tasks** to be defined on the server, requested from the client
+1. has simple configuration
+1. has little convention to master
+1. has a small footprint compared to **Rails, Hyperloop, React,** ...
+1. requires no javascript libraries other than **jquery**, but...
+1. allows use of any javascript library via **Opal**
+1. has a minimum of opaque magic
+1. delivers a maximum of productive happiness

 ### Robe is:

 1. a work in progress serving existing bespoke commercial applications
-1. undergoing constant change as we learn and require more
+1. undergoing constant change as we play, learn and require more

 ## Installation